The-Open-Market/tom/README.md

 To use the application, metamask is required and should be set to use the Kovan testnet (chainId: 42).
 The application can be run with any Ethereum addresses, however it requires EURT tokens, which can be requested here by opening an issue and including the addresses to be funded with EURT.

 ## Development setup

 There a couple of options for running a development environment.
-Either it can be run with ganache, or a private network (running PoA).
+Either it can be run with ganache, or a private network (running PoA). **Note** the mnemonic and the private keys of the accounts used for development are constructable with the information in this repository, hence never use these with actual real Ethereum tokens!

 ### Ganache